michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 ::: notes

-Sometimes all you need a barebones RTP stream for a quick test.
+Sometimes all you need is a barebones RTP stream for a quick test.
 VLC can stream files over RTP.
 Choose your source file, enter your multicast address, set your media configuration, and your stream is going.
 Use VLC, or another program to receive the stream on another device.

 Multicast Hammer helps you stress test multicast networking.
 Like Iperf, it can operate in client or server mode.
 When acting as a client, you specify the